-Cytokeratin is a protein made by special cells called epithelial cells.
-Epithelial cells are found on the surface of a tissue.
+Cytokeratins are proteins made by specialized cells called epithelial cells.
+These cells are found on the surface of a tissue.
 This can be an outside surface such as the skin or an inner surface such as the inside of the colon.
 Epithelial cells also connect together to form channels called ducts and round structures called glands.

 Pathologists can perform a test called immunohistochemistry to see the cytokeratin inside of a cell.
 This test helps a pathologist decide if the cells they are looking at under the microscope are epithelial cells.
 Cells that produce cytokeratins will be described as positive or reactive.
 Cells that do not produce cytokeratins will be described as negative or non-reactive.

 There are many different kinds of cytokeratins, and the type made by a cell depends on the location of the cell and its purpose.
 Each type of cytokeratin is given a number, for example cytokeratin 7 or cytokeratin 20.
 Pathologists often use the short form ‘CK’ followed by a number when describing the results of immunohistochemistry performed on a tissue sample.

 Pathologists will often perform immunohistochemistry on a sample of tumour to see if the tumour cells make cytokeratin.
 Most cancers that make cytokeratins start from epithelial cells.
 These cancers are called carcinomas and the two most common types of carcinoma are adenocarcinoma and squamous cell carcinoma.
 Other types of cancer, such as sarcomas and lymphomas, rarely make cytokeratins.